SagarRaghuvanshi31/Docusaurus-Documentation/Task Document.md

 Before you begin, ensure you have the following installed and configured on your system:

 ### 1. System Requirements
-- A Linux-based operating system (Ubuntu, Fedora, or any other distribution)
+- A Linux-based operating system
 - A user account with sudo privileges

 ### 2. Required Software